johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 ---
 title:          Announcing Regex Nodes, an online Editor for Regular Expressions
-# jekyll-seo-tag
-description:  "Visualizing and editing regular expressions in the web"
+description:    Visualizing and editing regular expressions in the web
-#image:        "http://placehold.it/400x200" # why nothing visible?
+image:          "{{ site.baseurl }}/img/regex-nodes/thumbnail.png"
+logo:           "{{ site.baseurl }}/img/logo.svg"
-author:       "johannesvollmer"
+author:         johannesvollmer
+published: 	    true
 ---

 Hey!
 In this post, I am going to present to you